 Short version: Freelancers are cheaper per account and can be excellent.
 White label partners cost more but bring systems, reliability, and scalability.
-The right choice depends on your account volume, how much management overhead you want, and what happens when your freelancer gets sick, goes dark, or quits.
+The right choice in the white label Google Ads vs freelancer debate depends on your account volume, how much management overhead you want, and what happens when your freelancer gets sick, goes dark, or quits.
 This post gives you the honest comparison - including the scenarios where a freelancer is genuinely the better call.

 If you already know you need a white label partner rather than a freelancer, book a free audit here.
 For everyone still deciding, here is the full picture.

-Why This Decision Matters More Than It Looks
+Why the White Label Google Ads vs Freelancer Decision Matters More Than It Looks

-Most agencies treat the freelancer-vs-partner question as a cost question.
+Most agencies treat the white label Google Ads vs freelancer question as a cost question.
 It is not.
 It is a risk question.

 The Freelancer Model: What It Actually Looks Like

-A Google Ads freelancer is an individual specialist - usually someone who left an agency or in-house role to work independently.
+To make the white label Google Ads vs freelancer comparison fair, start with what each side actually is.
+A Google Ads freelancer is an individual specialist, usually someone who left an agency or in-house role to work independently.
 You find them on Upwork, through referrals, or via LinkedIn.
 You pay them per account, per project, or on a monthly retainer.

 The White Label Partner Model: What It Actually Looks Like